brotenet/AppImageTemplates/README.md

 ### AppImages Repository : https://bintray.com/brotenet/AppImages

-Directory Templates of Java and Eclipse based applications, ready to be built using the _AppImageAssistant_ tool.
+Directory Templates of Java, Eclipse based and other applications, ready to be built using the _AppImageAssistant_ tool.

 Can use the system's JRE/JDK -or- can be bundled with the JRE/JDK of choice.

-...Detailed documentation coming soon :)
+*Will be porting them to YML recipies as soon as my TravisCI account is fixed by Travis support team*